Manav47699/Medicall/README.md

    └──main.py                 #main file that return the chatbot response

-# dec 5 ,day 93: added rag to the Mediall chatbot with Ollama(mxbai-embed-large).
+# dec 5 ,day 11: added rag to the Mediall chatbot with Ollama(mxbai-embed-large).
 -> added the instruction_one.csv file and made the rag work some how.

+# dec 8, day 12: added speech feature to the chatbot (whisper-tiny) and fixed the virtual env that was corrupted.
+-> reinstalled venv and all the dependencies to make it work again